The number of scams in Victoria is growing. According to Scamwatch, Victorians of all ages lost almost $70 million to scams in 2024.

-- make you feel as if you’ve done something wrong
+- You feel pressured to act quickly or that you’ve done something wrong

 Take care when sharing personal information online, over the phone or by email.